dinhquy-nguyen-1704/Visual_Question_Answering/README.md

 In this project, I will build a VQA program using Image Encoders (CNN, ViT, CLIP) for images and Text Encoders (LSTM, RoBERTa, CLIP) for natural language processing.
 The input and output of the program are as follows:
 * Input: A pair of image and question in natural language.
-* Output: An answer to the question about the image.
+* Output: An answer to the question about the image (yes/no question).